-- 1. [When recovering Windows] Prepare Windows drivers that correspond to the target virtualization platform. - For machines running Linux, the necessary drivers are normally already present in the operating system. - 2.
+- 1. [Optional] When recovering Windows, prepare Windows drivers that correspond to the target virtualization platform. - For machines running Linux, the necessary drivers are normally already present in the operating system. - 2.
 Create a bootable media (p.
-152) with the Universal Restore functionality by using Acronis Bootable Media Builder. - 3.
+150) by using Acronis Bootable Media Builder. - 3.
 Create a virtual machine by using your virtualization product's native tools. - 4.
-Boot the virtual machine from the media. - 5.
+Boot the virtual machine from the bootable media. - 5.
 [When recovering Windows] If you need dynamic volumes, create a volume group by using the disk management functionality. - 6.
-Select Actions > Recover.
-When configuring a recovery: - Enable Universal Restore for Linux or Universal Restore for Windows.
-In the latter case, provide the drivers that you prepared. - [When recovering Linux] If you need logical volumes, click Apply RAID/LVM when setting up the recovery.
+Select Actions > Recover. - 7.
+[When recovering Linux] If you need logical volumes, click Apply RAID/LVM.
 The LVM structure will be automatically recreated (p.
-27) during the recovery. - 7.
+27) during the recovery. - 8.
 Configure other recovery settings and perform a recovery in the same way as onto a physical machine.